transifex/transifex-javascript/packages/express/README.md

 }
 ```

-So, if your template engine of choice is not supported by `txjs-cli` yet,
+So, if your template engine of choice is not supported by `wsjs-cli` yet,
 please consider contributing a pull request 😉.

 ## API